Module Support

 Modules that have to have the AVM core team or Product Groups step in due to the module owners/contributors not responding, the AVM module will become “orphaned”; see Module Lifecycle for more info.

-You can also raise a ticket with Microsoft CSS (Microsoft Customer Services & Support) and your ticket will be triaged by them for any platform issues and if deemed not the platform but a module issue, it will be redirected to the AVM team and the module owner(s).
+If an issue is likely related to the Azure platform, its APIs or configuration, script or programming languages, etc., you need to raise a ticket with Microsoft CSS (Microsoft Customer Services & Support) where your ticket will be triaged for any platform issues.
+If deemed a platform issue, the ticket will be addressed accordingly.
+In case it’s deemed not a platform but a module issue, you will be redirected to submit a module issue on GitHub.